Anne-Marie Durand-Wever: Life

 The political backdrop changed dramatically in January 1933 when the Nazi party seized power and lost no time in converting Germany into a one- party dictatorship.
-Anne-Marie Durand-Wever was excluded from the Reichsschrifttumskammer because of her contrarian views on "social hygiene" and education.
+Anne-Marie Durand-Wever was excluded from the Reich Chamber of Literature because of her contrarian views on "social hygiene" and education.
 She later recalled that she was forbidden to publish.
 In 1938 several of her books, covering themes such as sex education, birth control and contraception appeared on the official list of damaging and undesirable publications.
 Nevertheless, as early as 1933 her publisher reissued her booklet "Pregnancy Prevention" ("Verhütung der Schwangerschaft"): the text was unchanged, but the title had been changed to "Race hygiene, sterilisation and descendant restriction" ("Rassenhygiene, Sterilisation und Nachkommensbeschränkung").
 According to one source the Office for Public Health withdrew her authorisation on 12 October 1937.
 She nevertheless remained in Germany, sustained her private medical practice and continued to provide birth-control advice.

 War ended in May 1945 together with the Nazi regime and Durand-Wever resumed her public role.
 She chaired the committee that prepared the way for the foundation of the Democratic Women's League ("Demokratischer Frauenbund Deutschlands" / DFD), which was formally established in March 1947.
 With what remained of Germany divided into four military occupation zones the DFD was apparently viewed with equanimity or favour by all the occupying powers, and she held high office within it.
 Increasingly, however, it became a creature of the newly formed ruling Socialist Unity Party (SED) in the Soviet occupation zone (after 1949 East Germany): it was subsequently banned entirely in what became, after 1949, West Germany.
 In 1949 or early 1950 Durand-Wever resigned all her offices with the DFD on grounds of overwork and health, and later in 1950 she left the organisation.

-At the end of 1952 she was a co-founder in Kassel of the "German Society for family planning and sex education and counselling" ("Deutschen Gesellschaft für Familienplanung, Sexualpädagogik und Sexualberatung" - also known as "Pro Familia"), serving as its deputy chair.
-In addition she worked for its international counterpart, the International Planned Parenthood Federation.
+At the end of 1952, she was a co-founder in Kassel of the "German Society for family planning and sex education and counselling" ("Deutschen Gesellschaft für Familienplanung, Sexualpädagogik und Sexualberatung" - also known as "Pro Familia"), serving as its deputy chair.
+In addition, she worked for its international counterpart, the International Planned Parenthood Federation.

 During her final years Anne-Marie Durand-Wever continued to live in West Berlin.
-However, when she died on 14 September 1970 it was at her son's home in Overath-Heiligenhaus, just outside Cologne on its eastern side.
+However, when she died on 14 September 1970, it was at her son's home in Overath-Heiligenhaus, just outside Cologne on its eastern side.